aptech/docs/docs/CR-glm.rst

     :type link: string

-    :param ctl: For an instance named *ct1*, the members are:
+    :param ctl: Optional argument.
+For an instance named *ct1*, the members are:

         .. list-table::
             :widths: auto

             * - *ctl.varNames*
-              - :math:`(k+1) \times 1` string array or character matrix, the names of the variables.
+              - :math: `(k+1) \times 1` string array or character matrix, the names of the variables.
 The first element must be the name of the dependent variable.
             * - *ctl.categoryIdx*
               - :math: `1 × k_d` matrix, :math: `k_d \leq k`. *ctl.categoryIdx* specifies the categorical variable columns to be used in the analysis. e.g. If *ctl.categoryIdx* = 0, then it means no categorical variable;